DVDAGames/elite-dangerous-journal-server/README.md

 Each connected client will listen to all events by default, but clients can choose which Journal Events the Journal Server will broadcast to them.

-The Journal Server `message` will have the following data:
+The Journal Server broadcast will have the following data:

 - **journalServer**: `String` the UUID of the Journal Server that sent the message
 - **serverVersion**: `String` the version number of the currently running Journal